Venoxity-Development/documentation/plugins/simpleemotes/installation-guide.md

    Venoxity.Common.dll
    ```

+## Troubleshooting
+Encountering issues?
+Try these solutions:
+- **Animations Not Playing:** This may indicate your game isn’t updated to the latest version or the `animpack` was not installed correctly.
+Update GTA V and verify the `animpack` folder is in `mods > update > x64 > dlcpacks` with the correct `dlclist.xml` entry.
+- **Crashes on Launch:** Most likely caused by an outdated `Venoxity.Common.dll`.
+Replace it with the latest version from the SimpleEmotes download package.

 ## Known Conflicts
 SimpleEmotes may conflict with certain mods or game settings.
 Here’s what to watch for:
 - **SimpleCTRL:** This mod uses an older version of `Venoxity.Common.dll` and is outdated, leading to compatibility issues with SimpleEmotes.
 Use only one of these mods at a time until SimpleCTRL is updated.